Mid Week Tease: To My Muse #MidWeekTease #MWTease

 I felt warm all over, which was a good thing because the house AC was cranked to handle the crowd.
 “So am I.”

 Powered by Linky Tools

 Click here to view this Linky Tools list…

-Posted on May 23, 2018, in Belaurient Publishing, contemporary, Mid Week Tease, Romcom, To My Muse and tagged contemporary romance, Mid Week Tease, Nicola M. Cameron, Romcom, To My Muse.
+Posted on May 23, 2018, in Belaurient Press, Contemporary, Mid Week Tease, Romcom, To My Muse and tagged contemporary romance, Mid Week Tease, Nicola M. Cameron, Romcom, To My Muse.
 Bookmark the permalink.
 6 Comments.

 You’re on top form with this one, Nicola.
 Great teaser.

 I’m liking the pitch!
 I think they’ll nail it 😉